Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

 - [Standard upgrade](#standard-upgrade) - Upgrading CSM on a system that has products installed other than CSM.
 - [CSM-only system upgrade](#csm-only-system-upgrade) - Upgrading CSM only on a CSM-only system **no other products installed or being upgraded**.

+### Standard upgrade

 **NOTE:** It will not be possible to rebuild NCNs on the current, pre-upgraded CSM version after performing these steps.
 Rebuilding NCNs will become the same thing as upgrading them.

-### Standard upgrade

 The procedures for customizing the NCN image and updating NCN personalization configurations are found in the *HPE Cray EX System Software Getting Started Guide S-8000*, section
 "HPE Cray EX Software Upgrade Workflow", subsection "Cray System Management (CSM)".

 ### CSM-only system upgrade

 This upgrade scenario is extremely uncommon in production environments.
+In this case, no NCN image customization needs to be performed at this point.
+Instead, only a new CFS configuration needs to be generated and applied to the NCNs.

 1. (`ncn-m001#`) Generate new CFS configuration for the NCNs.